A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: Review of the number count dipole

 \subsection{Contributions}

-There are three contributions to the number count dipole \be \dipoleNC = \dkinNC + \dint + \dsnNC \, . \ee The first contribution is the kinematic dipole due to the observer's motion with respect to the mean rest frame of the sources.
-It is given by \cite{1984MNRAS.206..377E} \be \dkinNC = [2 + x(1+\alpha)] \vecbeta \,. \ee Here, it is assumed that both, the cumulative number of sources as a function of the flux cut $N(>\Flim)$ and the frequency spectrum of the flux, obey power laws, such that $N(>\Flim) \propto \Flim^{-x}$ in the vicinity of the flux limit and $F \propto \nu^{-\alpha}$.
-Typical values for a radio survey are $x \approx 1$ and $\alpha \approx 0.75$.
-The radio galaxy spectrum is observationally well-characterized by a power law with $\alpha \sim 0.8$, e.g.~\cite{kellerman1988}.
-If the flux of a source is observed at different frequencies, $\alpha$ can be estimated from the survey data.
-The slope of the source count distribution is found to flatten below a value of $x= 1.5$ at fainter levels, motivating $x \sim 1$ at the limiting flux, e.g.~\cite{kellermann1987, white1997,Bengaly:2017slg}.
-One can always determine $x$ from the survey data by fitting a power law to the cumulative source counts at the lower flux limit.
+There are three contributions to the number count dipole \be \dipoleNC = \dkinNC + \dint + \dsnNC \, . \ee The superscript $N$ stands for `number count dipole' and will be relevant in Section~\ref{s:new} where we also consider the dipole of other observables.
+The first contribution in \eqref{eq:combined_dipole} is the kinematic dipole due to the observer's motion with respect to the mean rest frame of the sources.
+It is given by \cite{1984MNRAS.206..377E} \be \dkinNC = [2 + x(1+\alpha)] \vecbeta \,. \ee Here, it is assumed that both the cumulative number of sources as a function of the flux cut \ch{$N(>\Flim)$} and the frequency spectrum of the flux obey power laws, such that \ch{$N(>\Flim) \propto \Flim^{-x}$} in the vicinity of the flux limit $F_\mathrm{min}$ and $F \propto \nu^{-\alpha}$ \ch{in the observed frequency range}.
+Typical values for a radio survey are $x \approx 1$ and $\alpha \approx 0.75$ \ch{(see e.g.~\cite{Blake:2002gx})}. \ch{These values are empirical and are not derived by any theoretical consideration.} The radio galaxy \ch{frequency} spectrum is observationally well-characterized by a power law with $\alpha \sim 0.8$, e.g.~\cite{kellerman1988}.
+If the flux of a source is observed at different frequencies, $\alpha$ can be estimated from the survey data. \ch{If not, other observations of the frequency spectrum need to be invoked for an estimate of $\alpha$.} The slope of the source count distribution is found to flatten below a value of $x= 1.5$ at fainter levels, motivating $x \sim 1$ at the limiting flux, e.g.~\cite{kellermann1987, white1997,Bengaly:2017slg}. \ch{In fact, the value of $x$ can be determined directly from a given survey.
+For this one has to fit a power law to the cumulative source counts, $N(>\Flim)\propto \Flim^{-x}$, close to the lower flux limit, $F_{\min}$.}